a5c-ai/a5c/docs/cli/reference.md

   }
   ```

   Note: Some older docs or validation notes may reference a legacy offline reason value.
-The canonical offline reason is `flag:not_set`.
+The canonical offline reason is `flag:not_set` and is treated as a stable contract across minor releases.

 - Online enrichment: pass `--use-github` with a valid token to populate fields like `enriched.github.pr.mergeable_state`, `enriched.github.pr.files[]`, `enriched.github.branch_protection`, etc.
 - Missing token with `--use-github`: the CLI exits with code `3` (provider/network error) and prints an error message; no JSON is written.